Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Set-AzureRmStorageAccount.md

 If you change the access tier, it may result in additional charges.
 For more information, see [Azure Blob Storage: Hot and cool storage tiers](http://go.microsoft.com/fwlink/?LinkId=786482).

-If you specify a value of BlobStorage for the *Kind* parameter of the New-AzureRmStorageAccount cmdlet, you must specify a value for the *AccessTier* parameter.
-If you specify a value of Storage for this *Kind* parameter, do not specify the *AccessTier* parameter.
+If the Storage account has Kind as StorageV2 or BlobStorage, you can specify the *AccessTier* parameter.
+If the Storage account has Kind as Storage, do not specify the *AccessTier* parameter.

 ```yaml
 Type: String